Bowie – from the point of view of an absolute beginner

 I realise this has been a bit soul-destroying so far, so the next song I picked was Fashion, purely because I love it and it’s so catchy.
 The snappy guitar riff was an appropriate introduction for Bowie’s next phase, one reflecting the animation and pizazz of the 80s.
 It’s also an accurate social commentary at the beginning of a decade which did pay such close attention to appearances.
 It’s not particularly deep or meaningful, but it’s difficult not to get the guitar riff stuck in your head.

-Absolute Beginners is my other favourite Bowie track.
-I love it because it appears as less abstract, and more of an Actual Song.
-The melody is my favourite element, and has always reminded me somewhat of the lines of Under Pressure – “This is our last dance…” versus “If our love could fly over mountains…” Combined with the haunting saxophone part, the song is nothing short of mesmerising and quietly wistful.
-The lyrics are cautious, meaningful – it begins as a vulnerable declaration of love – what other kind is there? – “I’ve nothing much to offer, there’s nothing much to take…the rest can go to hell, I absolutely love you…with eyes completely open, but nervous all the same”.
-However, the lyrics quickly replace caution with courage, emboldened by the idea that you can do anything because of the support and love of that other person.
-This emotion is reflected beautifully in the subsequent verses, and combined with an exquisite melody, it demonstrates a more emotional side of his writing, it’s more realistic in terms of its’ sentiments.
+I love Absolute Beginners because it appears as less abstract and more of an Actual Song.
+The melody has always reminded me somewhat of the lines of Under Pressure – “This is our last dance…” versus “If our love could fly over mountains…” Combined with the haunting saxophone part, the song is quietly vulnerable – “I absolutely love you/But we’re absolute beginners/With eyes completely open/But nervous all the same”.
+However, the lyrics quickly replace caution with courage, emboldened by the support and love of that other person.
+Beginners demonstrates a more emotional side of Bowie’s writing, it’s more realistic in its sentiments.
 The song shows us a more human Bowie – not the superstar, not the alien, not the Starman, but the human.